 Stress at the workplace is a major issue that many of us face in our daily lives.
 Considering the fact that adults spend most of their time at their workplace, the workplace environment should be comfortable for all.
-However, 1 of 4 employees views their jobs as the number one stressor in their lives.
-The National Institute for Occupational Safety and Health (NIOSH) conducted a research which shows that 40 percent of workers have very or extremely stressful jobs.
+However, 1 in 4 employees views their jobs as the number one stressor in their lives.
+The National Institute for Occupational Safety and Health (NIOSH) conducted research that shows that 40 percent of workers have very or extremely stressful jobs.
 According to the American Institute of Stress (AIS), job pressure is the number one cause of stress in the United States followed by money, health, and relationships.
-In Japan, almost 2,000 people committed suicide in 2017 due to work-related problems, as per statistics, which is why tips and tricks to manage workplace stress are important.
+In Japan, almost 2,000 people committed suicide in 2017 due to work-related problems, according to statistics, which is why tips and tricks to manage workplace stress are important.

 What can you do to manage workplace stress?

 If you find yourself identifying with any of these symptoms, please read these 10 tips to manage workplace stress and anxiety:

 - Discussing problems/ issues with colleagues: Solutions for the majority of problems at work can be resolved by talking to colleagues or your boss.
 Your coworkers might feel the same way and your boss will listen when confronted by these problems.

 - Keep yourself organized and practice time management :

 Step-by-step planning is important to keep yourself organized.
 Managing your time for various projects, keeping clean drawers and desks and listing tasks are some important ways to be efficient during your day and manage workplace stress

 - Be practical: Multitasking is sometimes helpful.
 However, it might turn counterproductive and cause unnecessary stress.
 Be practical during work and focus on the task at hand.

 - Taking care of yourself: Self-care or self-love is vital to your health and mental state of mind.
 Self-care may include getting quality sleep, eating healthy, having healthy relationships, and staying in optimum physical health.